 My first recommendation is a course of Python based on Udemy projects, not only because of its size, but also because of its price and the fact that once the course is taken, there is a lifetime of access to the content.

-We understand that it is not the same to be a beginner as an 'expert'.
-If you have recently made contact, nothing better than focusing on the language and then on the specialty.
-Therefore, when we find three answers (which add 9 votes) pointing to Codecademy I think of the 'newbies', since this site allows a simple way to introduce us to the Python world or any language we want to learn.
+We understand that being a beginner is not the same as being an 'expert'.
+If you have just made contact, nothing better than to focus on the language and then on the specialty.
+Therefore, when we find three responses (totaling 9 votes) pointing to Codecademy I think of the 'newbies', since this site allows a simple way to introduce us to the Python world or any language we want to learn.

 Second, already at an intermediate level, it is Coursera.
 This MOOC platform offers courses covering different areas.
 In particular we refer to the cycle of courses (5 in total)Python for Everybody'By the nice Charles Severance.
 Whoever took the sequence with 'Dr. Chuck ', will recognize how he guides us very skillfully as he progresses on the difficulty level course by course.

 I also give my credit to a couple of Python courses in Guru99, especially one that was worked by a Google veteran.

 Another intermediate level course, whose book has the same name as the site is: Learn Python The Hard Way.
 52 exercises covering the different topics.
 Zed Shaw has his fans without a doubt.
 44 votes for the book!